TheEntreveloper/clfw-samples/s1-page-serving/README.md

 ### Description

-This sample demonstrates showcases how we can quickly create a simple website which only contains static pages and simple logic.
+This sample shows how we can quickly create a simple website which only contains static pages and simple logic.

 #### Configuration and Entry point